IntellisenseQA/ProjectSpecflowBDD-master/README.md

-#Onboarding
+## Onboarding
+Approach -
-BDD Autoamtion Framework increases and improves collaboration.
+BDD Automation Framework increases and improves collaboration.
 It enables everyone involved in the project to easily engage with the product development cycle.
 And by using plain language, all are able to write behavior scenarios and helps create living documentation.

+# Solution
-This solution is built using .NetCore SpecFlow Webdriver MsTest Framework.
+Built using .NetCore, SpecFlow, Webdriver & MsTest Framework.
-Uses: .Net Core SpecFlow 3.1 Selenium WebDriver 3.1 MsTest Framwork 2.1 Specflow MsTest 3.1 Selenium chrome driver utilises Page Object Model pattern can be run using Azure or Jenkins Build pipeline
+Uses:
+.Net Core SpecFlow 3.1
+Selenium WebDriver 3.1
+MsTest Framwork 2.1
+Specflow MsTest 3.1
+Selenium chrome driver
+utilises Page Object Model pattern

 ## Install and Setup
 Download and Install Visual Studio